 Green is a senior advisor on innovation to Oxford Analytica, a member of the Aspen Cyber Strategy Group, and until 2015 co-chaired the European Commission's Working Group on Online Radicalization.
 She was named one of Fortune's "40 Under 40" most influential young leaders in 2017, and in 2016 she was named one of Fast Company's "Most Creative People in Business."

 Harari's previous book, Sapiens: A Brief History of Humankind, explores what made homo sapiens the most successful species on the planet.
-His answer: We are the only animal that can believe in things that exist purely in our imagination, such as gods, states, money, human rights, corporations and other "fictions," and we have developed a unique ability to use these stories to unify and organize groups and ensure cooperation.
-Sapiens has sold nearly five million copies and been translated into more than 50 languages.
+His answer: We are the only animal that can believe in things that exist purely in our imagination, such as gods, states, money, human rights, corporations and other fictions, and we have developed a unique ability to use these stories to unify and organize groups and ensure cooperation.
+Sapiens has sold eight million copies and been translated into more than 50 languages.
 Bill Gates, Mark Zuckerberg and President Barack Obama have recommended it as a must-read.

 Caroline Harper's ultimate goal is to see herself out of a job.
 She runs Sightsavers, an organization with global offices that strives to eliminate avoidable blindness and ensure that people with disabilities have equal rights.
 Up to 75 percent of sight loss can be cured or prevented, and her team hopes to achieve their goals so spectacularly that the organization is no longer needed.